Updated: Jan 9

 So far, we have covered the Stoic’s Arbitrage framework, in terms of the stoic’s mindset, including education and learning deeply about your environment.
 Keep in mind that your long-term financial health is not necessarily aligned with the profitability of consumer financial services companies or related providers.
 Once in the habit, you may apply stoic principles to your financial life.
 We provided a few high-impact examples in terms of building your consumer financial products knowledge and demonstrated a few stoic’s arbitrage scenarios to help you build significant long-term value.
-As shown in the table [xii], the Stoic's Arbitrage is real money and can be realized across multiple financial services products.
+As shown in the table [xii], the Stoic's Arbitrage provides real money and can be realized across multiple financial services products.
 Thinking long-term, or even multigenerational, is very helpful in clarifying consumer loans and related decisions.
 Remember, a stoic believes in using the power of knowledge to avoid getting played or taken advantage of.
 You may have also noticed, the Stoic’s Arbitrage framework will be helpful for most major decisions.
 While not all decisions are financial, most do have a financial impact.

 In the introduction, it was asked if you are still wondering “why?”…. what is our motivation for building long-term value using this personal finance journey guide?
 As a way to go full circle, I again offer the same suggestion.